erajasekar/cs-workshop/PITCHME.md

 ### You want to make things easier in life.

-Bill Gates said he would always "hire a lazy person to do a difficult job" at Microsoft.
+Microsoft's founder Bill Gates said he would always "hire a lazy person to do a difficult job"

-*because a lazy person will find an easy way to do it*
+Because *A lazy person will find an easy way to do it*.

 +++